 Then when you get an answer, take your fear to God in prayer until it no longer owns you.

 Great leadership isn’t the absence of fear, it’s the courage to push through it.

-I put this last, because I think it is an problem in the church, but because the church is dominated by overthinkers, most would criticize anyone who underthinks.
+I put this last because I think it’s a problem in the church, but because the church is dominated by overthinkers, most would criticize anyone who underthinks.

 Sure, sometimes leadership is poor because leaders have underthought an issue – or underprayed it.
 But like I said, that doesn’t often happen.

 Do you think Paul pre-thought the explosion of the early church through to its conclusion before he started out on his first mission trip?
 Nope.
 He just went, and was blown away by what God did.

 If you really sit down and talk to successful (and faithful) leaders, they will tell you they are the most surprised at what happened.
 All they did was start.
 They knew they didn’t quite know what they were doing, but they acted while everyone else sat in a boat and watched someone else walk on water.